johannes-b/keptn-user-stories/release_brackets/README.md

 *Stage:*
 - dev: For functionals test and bug investigation
 - hardening: For performance tests of a set of microservices
-- production: Is out of scope for these user (Tim & Tom).
+- production: Is out of scope for these users (Tim & Tom).
 Does not matter, just needs to work.

 *Shipyard:* (compared to default)
 - Dev stage has no promote action (Tim and Tom send a configuration-change for the next stage manually)